Depending on the cleanliness of the imported data, some or all of the columns may have been assigned to a Global Schema category.

 Using the Normalise tab in the bunker, you can explain the meaning of any columns that weren’t processed during the import by assigning columns to categories.
 You can then use category mapping and transformation tools to clean up any inconsistencies.

 Any unassigned columns can be found by scrolling right.
 To assign a column, click on the Settings button next to the column name, then Assign Category.
-From here, you can search for a relevant category or scroll through the list, then Assign.
+From here, you can select the columns to assign to a category.
+Click on the NEXT button to search for a relevant category or scroll through the list, then click on the SAVE button.
 If there isn’t a relevant category available, you can create a custom category.

 Once all the columns are mapped to a category, error warnings will appear if a data point is not as expected.
 For example, if the income data points were to contain a pound sign, a red flag would appear.
 You can then use the transformation tools to change each data point, such as “remove the £” or “change this word into that one”.